 In 1953 Georgetown University removed the College Ground to make way for expansion.
 The public was given to understand that the number of graves that would need to me moved was negligible: parish records were said to show that exactly one hundred and eighty-nine persons buried there.
 This disarmingly precise figure cannot be taken seriously, as the College Ground had been the only parish cemetery available between 1818 and 1833, and the number of parishioners that died in those years, according to the death register of Holy Trinity Church, was about nine hundred.
 When it is taken into account that burials in the College Ground continued for decades after that, the total number of graves there is likely to be nearer to a thousand.
 As the official record of the transfer of remains from the College Ground to a mass grave in Mount Olivet Cemetery states that it consisted of “fifty bodies, more or less”, it seems safe to estimate that ninety-five percent of the College Ground graves were lost. (“GU to Transfer Ancient Graves“, Washington Post, April 17, 1953; Deaths, Holy Trinity Church – Beginning 8th of December 1818, Holy Trinity Church Archives; Interments, Mount Olivet Cemetery)

 Only the remains of Susan Decatur––an American hero’s widow, and Georgetown’s benefactor in its time of need––were spared this indignity; they were quietly reburied in Holy Rood Cemetery, which was also University property.
 Her tombstone, mentioned in the 1953 article, was not part of the transfer; the new grave was unmarked.
 Thirty years later, when Georgetown University began to contemplate commercial development of Holy Rood––and was taking steps to foresee potential repercussions––Susan Decatur’s grave was once again a problem.
-(See Holy Rood and Georgetown University, elsewhere on this site.)
+(See Holy Rood and Georgetown University)

 In 1988, Susan Decatur was exhumed again, and buried for a third time, this time in Philadelphia, at the foot of 30-foot granite column that marks the grave of her husband.
 “And today, in the quiet yard of St. Peter’s Episcopal Church, the reunion of the hero and his belle will be completed.
 At 11 a.m. in a private ceremony, members of the clergy, university officials, a Navy admiral, Decatur descendants and guardians of Philadelphia’s maritime history are scheduled to dedicate Susan’s “final” resting place, beside that of her husband.” (”Reunited, A Naval Hero And His Belle”, Philadelphia Inquirer, May 30, 1988)